BernhardBehrendt/ihave.to/README.md

 ###Daemon##
-If you want to run iHave.to as a daemon I recommend using [pm2](https://npmjs.org/package/pm2 "Modern CLI process manager for Node apps with a builtin load-balancer")
+If you want to run iHave.to as a daemon I recommend using [pm2](https://npmjs.org/package/pm2 "Modern CLI process manager for Node apps with a builtin load-balancer").

 With following command inside server folder you can start the application: